AdaCompNUS/context-pomdp/README.md

 This repository contains all algorithmic elements for reproducing **LeTS-Drive** [(paper)](https://arxiv.org/abs/1905.12197) in heterogenous traffic simulated by the **SUMMIT simulator** [(paper)](https://www.dropbox.com/s/fs0e9j4o0r80e82/SUMMIT.pdf?dl=0).

 ## The SUMMIT Simulator
 Existing driving simulators do not capture the full complexity of real-world, unregulated, densely-crowded urban environments, such as complex road structures and traffic behaviors, and are thus insufficient for testing or training robust driving algorithms.
-We aim to fill this gap.
-SUMMIT is a high-fidelity simulator that facilitates the development and testing of crowd-driving algorithm extending CARLA to support the following additional features:
+SUMMIT aim to fill this gap.
+It is a high-fidelity simulator that facilitates the development and testing of crowd-driving algorithm extending CARLA to support the following additional features:

 1. _Real-World Maps:_ generates real-world maps from online open sources (e.g. OpenStreetMap) to provide a virtually unlimited source of complex environments.